 Write Down Everything You Know About Them, And Make Sure It’s Accurate

-Searches for long lost family begin by writing down their last known location and any other relevant information before you lost contact.
+Family Tracing Searches for long-lost families begin by writing down their last known location and any other relevant information before you lost contact.
 Ideally, you’ll have their current name (this can change due to marriage, deed poll, and even religious reasons), their previous address, phone numbers, place of work, date of birth or age and where they went to college or university, but you don’t need all of it.

-Once you have some of this, you are in a good position to begin your search.
-Often one inquiry to say, a previous place of work, can lead to further information which can then be used to make follow up investigations.
+Once you have some of this, you are in a good position to begin your family or friend tracing search.
+Often one inquiry to say, a previous place of work, can lead to further information which can then be used to make follow-up investigations.
 These leads often allow you to trace a family member’s activities forwards through time, helping you get closer to their current whereabouts.

-Before even beginning the task of finding and tracing long lost family, it’s essential to ensure that the information you have about them is accurate.
-Starting off with the wrong information can lead to frustration and a lack of progress, so it’s always worth double checking that you have the correct information.
+Before even beginning the task of finding and tracing long-lost families, it’s essential to ensure that the information you have about them is accurate.
+Starting off with the wrong information can lead to frustration and a lack of progress, so it’s always worth double-checking that you have the correct information.